hoseinbidaki/quantum-schedulers/README.md

 * ⚡ **Pluggable schedulers** — start with a simple **Round-Robin scheduler**, and extend with greedy, RL-based, or custom algorithms.
 * 📊 **Evaluation tools** to estimate fidelity, execution time, and resource usage of scheduled circuits.
 * 📂 **CSV output** for easy integration into ML workflows or analysis.
+* ☁️ **Cloud orchestration module** — the new `cloud` module (`src/qschedulers/cloud`) provides tools for simulating and managing quantum tasks in cloud environments, including orchestrators, environments, quantum nodes, and tasks.

 Perfect ✅ Let’s add a **“Getting Started with uv”** section for your README so that anyone cloning your repo knows how to set it up and run it.